TheochemUI/eOn/docs/source/user_guide/akmc.md

 calculated by finite difference and the hTST rate is calculated.
 These data are reported back to the server.

-Unlike traditional Kinetic Monte Carlo (KMC) methods, adaptive (a), or off-lattice KMC {cite:p}`ak-trochetOffLatticeKineticMonte2020` does not require a lattice of predetermined points in configuration space.
-The method builds a rate table from local atomic movements and energy barriers, so systems whose atoms are not pinned to a grid stay on-lattice-free.
+Adaptive (a), or off-lattice KMC {cite:p}`ak-trochetOffLatticeKineticMonte2020` works in continuous configuration space.
+The method builds a rate table from local atomic movements and energy barriers, so atoms can sit off a grid.
 The confidence scheme and thermal accessibility settings restrict accepted transitions to those that meet the documented thresholds.